John Dent of SAHAAS using the Ground Penetrating Radar during the 2015 survey season.

 You can find out more about how the equipment is used and what results have been achieved at the Group's blog.
 If you would like to join in, please email Ellen Shlasko on firstname.lastname@example.org.
 No experience is needed as training is provided on the job.

-To find out more about how Society members have participated in geographic surveying, follow the links below to the Herts Geophysics Project.
+To find out more about how Society members have participated in geophysical surveying, follow the links below to the Herts Geophysics Project.